-Religious tourism is a type of tourism that involves visiting or understanding holy places.
+Religious and spiritual tourism is a type of tourism that involves visiting or understanding holy places or experiences.

 Definitions of types of visitors:

 Tourist: A person who takes part in an activity as part of a trip lasting one night or longer, who lives outside of the place of the activity regardless of distance and who uses commercial or private lodging.
 The reason for the trip does not change the definition of “tourist”, whether the motive is of a religious or cultural nature (QRSTA).